 We provide a comprehensive, multi-disciplinary accident and emergency (A&E) and urgent care centre (UCC) service in our modern buildings.
 A&E is open 24 hours a day, 365 days a year and is staffed by experienced doctors and nurses who deliver initial assessment and treatment to all patients who require medical care.
-The UCC is open Monday to Sunday from 9am-10pm.

 What we offer